Philogy/evm-glue/README.md

 ## API

-The overarching API is that you create a list of assembly blocks (`Vec<Asm>`) and feed it into `assembler::full_assemble` that then turns it into one long string of bytecode.
+The overarching API is that you create a list of assembly blocks (`Vec<Asm>`) and feed it into `assembler::assemble_full` that then turns it into one long string of bytecode.
 Blocks and their types are found under `evm_glue::assembly`.

+### Executing the assembler (`assembler::assemble_full`)

+The `assemble_full` is the main entry point for assembling a string of assembly blocks, it takes two
+arguments:
+- `asm: &mut Vec<Asm>`: This is the array containing all the assembly
+- `minimize_refs: bool`: A boolean flag indicating whether you want the enable the reference size minimization step.
+If set to `false` all references will use the same amount of bytes.

+> [!IMPORTANT]
+> Note that the passed `asm` object will be modified in-place, with the assemble step setting
+> concrete sizes for all the references.
+Be sure to `.clone()` your `asm` object before passing it
+> in if you wish to retain it in its original, size unset form.

 ### Op